edfryed/hull-datanyze/assets/readme.md

 # Setup

-- Go to your [Datanyze dashboard, under API keys](https://dashboard.datanyze.com/keys).
-Copy the key, Paste it into your Hull Dashboard.
+- Go to your [Datanyze dashboard](https://www.datanyze.com/domains/).
+Find your API key, Paste it into your Hull Dashboard.
+Enter your account email
-- Go to your [Datanyze Account Settings](https://dashboard.datanyze.com/account).
-Under Webhook URL, enter https://hull-datanyze.herokuapp.com/datanyze